Mayagüez, Puerto Rico

 Mayagüez (/es/, /es/) is the ninth-largest municipality in Puerto Rico.
 It was founded as Pueblo de Nuestra Señora de la Candelaria de Mayagüez (Township of Our Lady of Candelaria), and is also known as La Sultana del Oeste (The Sultaness of the West), Ciudad de las Aguas Puras (City of Pure Waters), or Ciudad del Mangó (Mango City).
 On April 6, 1894, the Spanish Crown granted it the formal title of Excelente Ciudad de Mayagüez (Excellent City of Mayagüez).
 Mayagüez is located in the center of the western coast on the island of Puerto Rico.
 It has a population of 73,077, and it is the principal city of the Mayagüez Metropolitan Statistical Area (pop.
 213,831) and the Mayagüez–Aguadilla, PR Combined Statistical Area (pop.
 467,599).

 History

 The Mayagüez Metro Area (and part of Añasco) lies today on two former Taíno Cacicazgos (chiefdoms): Yaguex and Yagüeca, a region noted for its record of colonial resistance (i.e., Urayoán and Legend of Diego Salcedo).
-The Tainos constituted the majority of the island's inhabitants at the time of contact with Europeans in 1493 and called it Borikén or Borinquen.
+The Tainos constituted the majority of the island's inhabitants at the time of contact with Europeans in 1493 and called it Boriquen or Borinquen.
 Today, this appellation and its variations continue to designate the Island of Puerto Rico and its people.
 The Taínos came from South American branches of Arawakan speakers, more specifically from modern-day Venezuela, and lived in small villages, organized their society in clans and named their chiefs Cacique.
 They were farmers who domesticated crops as pineapples, cassava, and sweet potatoes supplemented by fish and seafood.